bghira/SimpleTuner/documentation/DREAMBOOTH.md

 Update **5.6** to the score you would like to target.
 The default is **7.0**.

-> ⚠️ Currently, the validations images generate a complete image using only the refiner model.
-This is undesirable, but future work plans on extending evaluations for SDXL Refiner models to include a refining process from a ground truth image set.
+> ⚠️ When training the SDXL refiner, your validation prompts will be ignored.
+Instead, random images from your datasets will be refined.